National Average Window Repair Cost

 - Repair instead of replace when damage is isolated to a part or component.

-- Get 3 to 4 quotes from local window pros so you can find the best deal.
+- Get 3 to 4 quotes from local window pros to compare pricing.

 - Bundle repairs by fixing multiple windows during the same visit.